contagon/handbook/handbook/29-meetings-in-the-church.md

 After a discussion, the bishop may either decide on a course of action or postpone a decision while seeking additional information and guidance.
 Or he could refer the matter to a different council, such as the bishopric.
 See [4.4.3](4-leadership-in-the-church-of-jesus-christ.md#443-discussion-and-decisions).

 Sometimes the ward council may determine that a ward activity could help meet the needs of members.
 The ward council may oversee the planning of ward activities.
 However, most of the planning is done before and after council meetings.
-For more information about activities, see [20](20-activities.md).
+For more information about activities, see [chapter 20](20-activities.md).

 After full-time missionaries return home, they may be invited to report on their missions to the ward council (see [24.8.3](24.md#2483-missionary-reports-and-speaking-in-sacrament-meeting)).